+Operational Efficiency

-Operational Efficiency The implementation of Oracle Fusion Cloud ERP will enable NMGC to significantly Short- and Long-term O&M Savings: Reduced improve operational efficiency by streamlining and modernizing key business operating and maintenance costs through digitization processes across finance, procurement, project management, and asset of manual workflows, elimination of cross-utility operations.
-The current SAP system is part of a shared instance originally governance constraints, and better alignment of implemented to support a multi-utility environment, which has constrained NMGC's system capabilities to gas utility operations. ability to adapt the platform to its specific needs as a natural gas local distribution company (LDC).
+The implementation of Oracle Fusion Cloud ERP will enable NMGC to significantly improve operational efficiency by streamlining and modernizing key business processes across finance, procurement, project management, and asset operations.
+The current SAP system is part of a shared instance originally implemented to support a multi-utility environment, which has constrained NMGC's ability to adapt the platform to its specific needs as a natural gas local distribution company (LDC).
 Changes must often be coordinated across the broader enterprise, limiting responsiveness and creating workarounds where processes or reporting requirements diverge.
 In contrast, the proposed Oracle solution will be deployed as a dedicated instance based on a proven configuration designed specifically for gas utility operations.
 This approach eliminates unnecessary complexity, reduces process friction, and enables NMGC to take full advantage of embedded workflow automation, real-time analytics, and cloud-based efficiency tools.
 Together, these capabilities provide a strong foundation for scalable, responsive, and cost-effective operations.